 Batting helmets developed surprisingly late in the history of baseball.
 The danger of being hit by a pitched baseball were apparent from very early on, as shown by the early development of the catchers' "tools of ignorance".
 Both catcher's masks and chest protectors were in common use by the 1890s, and shin guards were adopted in the 1900s.
 Batting helmets were not required for another half century.
 Even the tragic death of Ray Chapman, who was fatally beaned by Carl Mays in 1920, did not lead to the adoption of protective gear.

 The first known use of batting helmets in the majors was by the 1941 Brooklyn Dodgers.
 Two of the Dodgers, Joe Medwick and Pee Wee Reese, had suffered severe beanings, so General Manager Larry MacPhail made the entire team wear protective helmets.
 Those helmets were based on jockeys' helmets, and were much like a normal baseball cap with a hard liner.
+However, before that, Negro Leagues star Willie Wells had begun using a helmet back in 1936, following a beaning, using a modified construction hard-hat.

 In 1971, Major League Baseball made helmets mandatory, though some veterans continued to wear cloth caps with liners under a grandfather clause.
 They included Norm Cash, Bob Montgomery and Tony Taylor.